Lharmee29/SmartPath/README.md

-# SmartPath - A Degrere Planning tool
+# SmartPath - A Degree Planning tool

 ## Project Description
 This project was created as coursework for our software engineering course.
 SmartPath was envisioned as a web app that allows students to plan their degree as well as share those plans with advisors and other users.
 Users can: